Both in-person and virtual internship experiences of Spring & Summer 2021 are eligible for funding—see below for details.

 What does the scholarship cover?

-The LSA Internship Scholarship supports LSA students pursuing a spring or summer virtual internship experience.
+The LSA Internship Scholarship supports LSA students pursuing a spring or summer in-person or virtual internship experience.
 Scholarship funds can be used to assist with any reasonable expenses that a student incurs as a result of completing their internship.

 Examples of eligible expenses include: